cjquines/waiting-room-bot/README.md

 ## usage

-1. join a zoom meeting using your browser. make sure you become cohost.
+1. join a zoom meeting using your browser. do not join with audio. make sure you become cohost.
 2. click the extension in your menu bar to open the popup.
     * if it's not there, you might have to click the puzzle piece, and *then* click the extension.
 3. paste the list of names into the big textbox.